-This is no joke, as headline writers have been saying ever since the possibility of a victory by Volodomyr Zelenskiy over incumbent Petro Poroshenko loomed on the electoral horizon.
+This is no joke, as headline writers have been saying ever since the possibility of a victory by Volodomyr Zelensky over incumbent Petro Poroshenko loomed on the electoral horizon.

 Ukraine is a country at war, shorn of territory by Russian covert and overt actions, with corruption a massive problem, and a hopeful but still fragile attachment to democracy.

-There is little question that the vote for Zelenskiy (also spelled Zelensky) was a vote against the status quo—Poroshenko had failed to solve the key problem, the war, and was blamed for pervasive corruption.
+There is little question that the vote for Zelensky was a vote against the status quo—Poroshenko had failed to solve the key problem, the war, and was blamed for pervasive corruption.
 But what exactly people thought they were voting for remains unclear.

-Zelenskiy is a clown whose humor is, to say the least, broad.
-Not long before election day, in one of his comedy skits that aired on Ukrainian television, Zelenskiy played a sex-obsessed middle-aged husband so overwhelmed by the sight of a popular young singer’s breasts that he dared not stand up.
+Zelensky is a clown whose humor is, to say the least, broad.
+Not long before election day, in one of his comedy skits that aired on Ukrainian television, Zelensky played a sex-obsessed middle-age husband so overwhelmed by the sight of a popular young singer’s breasts that he dared not stand up.
 “It’s as if I am stabbed with a sword,” he told his wife, alluding to his unwanted erection.

 Not so funny, really, but the now soon-to-be president of Ukraine does not care if his old jokes were a little crude and more than a little salty.
 He knows people love him.